wlg1/wlg1.github.io/notion/notes/Notes/CS & SWE/Colab Jupyter.md

 ---

 NOTE: if drive uploads an .ipynb, don’t copy drive link, copy the colab url either from ad bar or cell

+when you upload a notebook, it will appear in the Colab Notebooks folder by default, instead of the new notebook you created; it will not replace that new untitlted notebook. so you need to move it and delete the old untitlted one